-If you were just in a car accident in Sacramento, you are probably in pain, overwhelmed, and not sure what to do next.
-That is normal.
-What you need right now is a Sacramento car accident lawyer who will fight for the full value of your case — not the number an insurance company decides is convenient.
+If you were just in a car accident in Sacramento, you are probably in pain, overwhelmed, and not sure what to do next, and that reaction is normal.
+What you need right now is a Sacramento car accident lawyer who will fight for the full value of your case, not the number an insurance company decides is convenient.

 J&Y Law has recovered tens of millions of dollars for injured clients across California, with results recognized by TopVerdict among the top settlements in the state.
-We represent car accident victims in Sacramento and throughout California.
+Founded by Jason Javaheri and Yosi Yahoudai, our firm represents car accident victims in Sacramento and throughout California.
 Your first consultation is free, and you pay nothing unless we win your case.

-What You Can Recover After a Sacramento Car Accident
+Recover Full Compensation After a Sacramento Car Accident

 California law allows accident victims to seek compensation for economic and non-economic losses.

-Economic damages cover everything with a dollar amount attached:
+Economic damages cover losses with a dollar figure attached:

 - Future medical costs for ongoing treatment, including surgeries, rehabilitation, home care, and assistive devices